usnationalarchives/digital-preservation/Digital_Preservation_Record_Categories/NARA_PreservationActionPlan_Calendars.md

 Format(s) Available for Reference: When available, records may be delivered to researchers in the formats in which they are preserved.

 #### Comments and Notes
 In general, NARA accessions calendar and scheduling records in formats defined in 36 CFR 1235 and NARA Bulletin 2014-04.
-NARA appraises the contents of calendar and scheduling files and not the functionality of a calendar for permanent retention in the National Archives.
-The Transfer Guidance drives the formats in which we preserve records and structured calendar files, and ensure that content is preserved in formats that are sustainable and can be migrated over time to maintain accessibility.
+NARA appraises the contents of calendar and scheduling files, and not the functionality.